atilaromero/k8s_gitops_localdev/README.md

 4. Make ArgoCD watch the local repo

-Hereafter, any application to be installed in k8s should be added by modifying the local repo.
+Hereafter, any application to be installed in k8s should be added by modifying the local repo, particularly the argocd-apps/argocd-apps folder.

+## To add a new application

+1. Create a new ArgoCD application file in argocd-apps/argocd-apps. selfreference.yml can be used as an example.

+2. Commit the change in the local repo (no need to push to github).

+3. Auto-refresh occurs every 3 minutes.
+To trigger it manually,  you have to use `kubectl port-forward svc/argocd-server -n argocd 8080:443`,  `argocd login localhost:8080`, and `argocd app sync argocd-apps`.
+The user is 'admin' and the password is the name of the argocd-server pod.

+TODO: include some sample CI workflows